 Nair, M., & Guerrero, G. E. (2013).
 Evidence-based macro practice in Social Work.
 Gregory Publishing, Wheaton, IL.

-Guerrero, G.E. (in press).
-Examination of treatment episodes among women and Racial/Ethnic minorities in substance abuse treatment.
-Journal of Social Work Practice in the Addictions.
+Guerrero, G.E.
+(2013).
+Examination of Treatment Episodes Among Women and Racial and Ethnic Minorities in Addiction Treatment.
+Journal of Social Work Practice in the Addictions, 13(3).

-Cederbaum, A.J., Barman, A., & Guerrero G.E. (in press).
+Cederbaum, A.J., Barman, A. & Guerrero G.E.
+(2013).
 Relationship satisfaction and substance use communication in HIV-positive and HIV-negative Mother-Daughter Dyads.
 Journal of Family Issues.

 Guerrero G.E.
 (2013).
 Enhancing Access and Retention in Substance Abuse Treatment: The Role of Medicaid Payment Acceptance and Cultural Competence.
 Drug and Alcohol Dependence, http://dx.doi.org/10.1016/j.drugalcdep.2013.04.005

 Guerrero, G.E. & Kim, A. (2013).
 Organizational Structure, Leadership, and Readiness for Change and the Implementation of Organizational Cultural Competence in Addiction Health Services.
 Evaluation and Program Planning, 40, 74-81, doi: 10.1016/j.evalprogplan.2013.05.002

 Heslin, K.C., Guerrero, G.E., & Mitchell, M.N., Afable M. & Dobalian, A. (2013).
 Explaining differences in Hepatitis C between U.S. veterans and non-veterans in treatment for substance abuse: Results from a regression decomposition.
 Substance Use and Misuse, 48(10):854-862. doi:10.3109/10826084.2013.808222.